 Ani’to’o’pe belonged to the Nisenan Tribe, who have made their homes in the foothills of Nevada, Sierra, Yuba, Sutter, and Placer Counties in northern California for thousands of years.
 Before the Gold Rush, the Nisenan lived in villages made up of extended family groups of different sizes and lead by a Headman or Headwoman.
-They have been identified with many inaccurate names over the years, including “Maidu” or “Southern Maidu,” but they are a separate Tribe with their own cultural lifeways, different territory, and their own distinct language, showcased in this book.
+They have been identified with many inaccurate names over the years, including “Maidu” or “Southern Maidu,” but they are a separate Tribe with their own cultural lifeways, different territory, and their own distinct language, showcased in this picture book:

 Students will learn that Nevada City, Grass Valley, and surrounding areas, reside upon the Ancestral and current homelands of the Nevada City Rancheria Nisenan Tribe, and they are the Indigenous Peoples of this land.

 They will then make Gray Pine pine nut necklaces and give these necklaces as a gift to Nevada City Rancheria Nisenan Tribal Members.

 Shelly Covert, one of the creators of this book, is Tribal Spokesperson for the Nevada City Rancheria Nisenan and Executive Director of the California Heritage Indigenous Research Project, or CHIRP, which is a nonprofit organization created to preserve, protect, and perpetuate Nisenan culture (www.chirpca.org).